cern-eos/eos/doc/releases/beryl-release.rst

 - high speed directory listing in FUSE (enhanded protocol returning stat information with readdir - backward compatible)
 - changing ETAG definition for directories to ino(hex):mtime(s).mtime(ms)
 - allowing arbitrary remote path to local path mounting (no matching prefixes needed)
-- allow to give a mount directory to 'mount -e eos <instance> <local-dir>'
+- allow to give a mount directory to 'mount -t eos <instance> <local-dir>'
 - documentation for geotags and new fuse features added
 - add 'find --xurl' to get XROotD urls as output
 - refactor FUSE in pure C++